42juododranoel/doebus/README.md

 It is not inherently a bad thing to have multiple microservices in a distributed monolith architecture.
 There is not much difference between talking to your databases (which everyone does) and talking to your other microservices without truly-distributed architecture.
 Your architecture may become more complex, but the advantages are also here.
 You don’t always need a truly-distributed architecture.
 It is better to start with building distributed monolith and then rebuild it to a truly-distributed system than starting with a solid monolith and then rebuild it the same way.
 You get half of work done in advance without much expense.

+### Some degree of f* around is OK

+Your developers should be allowed to do some f* around (provided that it’s not harmful).
+It is permissible to break your own rules sometimes, for example to violate code style conventions in some places.
+If you always do things this way or that way, you may miss some important discoveries.
+Sometimes the only way to find a solution for a problem is to f* around it with utmost disrespect for any rules.

 ## Architecture

 ### Homogeneity is not mandatory